Published Mar 21, 2012 4 mins Reading time Back to articles

 For an employee, leaving a job because of a conflict means a great deal of change.
 They might not be able to get the same level of pay, benefits, shifts, and so on that they are accustomed to.
 The impact on the employee and their family can be high.

 The root of many conflicts is unclear communication.
 People often feel they have been clear, only to find out that the other person misunderstood them.
-One way to address incidents of conflict is communication training.
+One way to address incidents of conflict is through communication training.
 Learning how to listen and talk clearly can decrease and even prevent conflicts.
 Being a clear communicator takes commitment.
-You need to be able to talk in a neutral sort of way, eliminating inflammatory emotions.
+You need to be able to talk neutrally, eliminating inflammatory emotions.
 Speak and listen from the heart.
 Listen deeply to what the other person is saying and then check with them by asking: “Is this what you are saying?”
-It lets the other person know what you have understood and gives them the opportunity to clarify or correct misunderstandings.
+It lets the other person know what you have understood and allows them to clarify or correct misunderstandings.

 As the leader, you can create an environment to resolve the dispute by following some simple steps and laying out guidelines.